MHamzaS45/ExamScore-Linear-Regression-Algorithm/README.md

-# Linar Regression Algorithm
+# Linar Regression Algorithm Test

-Made a LR algorithm for predicting Exam Score via other performance factors with:
+Testing a LR algorithm for predicting Exam Score via other performance factors with:
 - pandas
 - numpy
 - scikit-learn